mmul-it/training/Kubernetes-From-Scratch/Containers-Import-Image-From-tar.md

    open /var/lib/docker/tmp/docker-import-876757938/bin/json: no such file or directory
    ```

-6. On the other side `docker import` should work as expoected:
+6. On the other side `docker import` should work as expected:

    ```console
    $ docker import Containers-Import-Image-From-tar.nginx-exported-container.tar